-[first published in the monthly congregational “Notes”, September, 2016]
+[first published in the monthly congregational Notes, for January, 2017.]

-[first published in the monthly congregational Notes, August 2016]
+[First published in the monthly congregational Notes, for December, 2016]